Jane H. Kesson School Concert Program

 Kensho Watanabe Conductor

 Tickets are $8 per student, teacher, and chaperone for private, regional, and home schools.
-Tickets are free for Philadelphia public schools through the Billy Joel School Concert Program.
+Tickets and busing is free for School District of Philadelphia schools through the Billy Joel Fund for Music Education.

 All performances are 45 minutes long.